CharlesElloit/simple-redux-implementation/README.md

    --Function that create actions are called action creators

-   checkout this link for more about actions [https://github.com/redux-utilities/flux-standard-action]
+   checkout this link for more about actions [https://github.com/redux-utilities/flux-standard-action]()

 ## Requirements

---`node`
+--`node` <br>
 --`redux`

 ## If you don't have Node

 ## Node installation

 1.You should have node installed in your computer or your machine.
-If you don't have node installed head over to [www.node.org] and download the lastest stable version of node for your operating system.
+If you don't have node installed head over to [www.node.org](nodejs.org) and download the lastest stable version of node for your operating system.
 After installing node, to check if it's installed successfully, so if your using mac OS open Terminal and if your using windows OS open command prompt and type this command `node -v` or `node --version` to see the version you're running.
 If it doesn't show up, that means there was a problem with your installation process.
 Simply try to reinstall it again.

-The important package which allows you to install the require dependencies is [npm] which is ship with node.
+The important package which allows you to install the require dependencies is `npm` which is ship with node.
 So you don't have to worry about installing it sparately
 To check the version of npm type this command on your Terminal if your running mac OS and command prompt if your running windows `npm -v` or `npm --version`.